AJChapman/wind-talker/README.md

 - Local storage of previously retrieved data?
 - Logarithmic time scale?
 Recent values more spaced out, compressing as time passes.
+- Fill in gaps in data
+- Use typescript
+- Use MobX